tidepool-org/data-science-handbook/instructions/coding-style.md

 * When a variable or function has a long list of arguments, keep them indented in a single-item vertical list separated by commas.
 Offset the list from the function names using one or two indents (4/8 spaces).
-This makes it easier to spot the arguments
+This makes it easier to spot the arguments.

-* **Single-quotes vs. double-quotes:** While either can be used, we prefer to use double quotes as there may be cases where you need to embed quotes within quotes and in those rare cases, we find that the single quote within the double quote is easier to read “ ‘ “ than the opposite case ‘ “ ‘
+* **Single-quotes vs. double-quotes:** While either can be used, we prefer to use double quotes as there may be cases where you need to embed quotes within quotes and in those rare cases, we find that the single quote within the double quote is easier to read “ ‘ “ than the opposite case ‘ “ ‘.

 ## Automating Code Formatting